 I fell in love with this new translation of the classic travel narrative by Emily Wilson on my first visit to Greece, reading it while lying in the cool air of my tiny hotel under the hot Santorini sun.

 And her take on Odysseus is fascinating—Wilson brings a compassionate side to his travails and the struggle of adapting from a soldier’s life to a domestic one.
 It’s an ancient story, but like all the best ancient stories, it’s also just a tale of eternal human troubles, concerns, and joys.
+Buy it on Amazon.

 Outline by Rachel Cusk

 It’s difficult to describe, but the incredible writing and her wonderful, canny sense of humor make it a must-read if you haven’t read her before.
 Her words in their sharp and surprising beauty often remind me of the peculiar light of Greece—hazy and clarifying all at once.
 (She’s also got a spot in my books about Italy list.
-If you love it, dive into the hilarious Country People before a visit to England too.)
+If you love it, dive into the hilarious The Country Life before a visit to England too.)
+Buy it on Amazon.

 Circe by Madeline Miller

-A book by a teacher of Latin and Greek could seem like a pretty dull idea, but Madeline Miller brings her deep knowledge of the Ancient Greek world and a gift for language to her second book set among the Greek myths.
+A book by a teacher of Latin and Greek could seem like a pretty dull idea, but Madeline Miller brings her deep knowledge of the Ancient Greek world and a gift for language to her second book—one of the best Greek books about mythology.

-I started it because I love a witch – a woman who doesn’t do what she’s told is always a threat, even today, and an endless source of fascination for my rebel soul.
+I started it because I love a witch, a woman who doesn’t do what she’s told is always a threat, even today, and an endless source of fascination for my rebel soul.
 And it’s an eternal tale of that, and what it’s like to be an outsider to your culture too.
 Her other Greek mythology novels (about Achilles and one coming soon about Persephone) are fabulous as well.

 What does it mean for your sense of compassion and justice and beauty when you live forever?
 Miller doesn’t paint a pretty picture of the Ancient Greek gods and goddesses—which is accurate when you truly read the stories.
-A cruel and beautiful world, not all that different from ours.
+They live in a cruel and beautiful world, not all that different from ours.
+Buy it on Amazon.

 Greek to Me by Mary Norris

 The things she loves about Greece—the people, the food, the language, the sky, and the men—are my loves too.
 Sometimes great books take you outside of yourself, and sometimes they reflect you back to yourself.
 This book, for me, is the latter.
 Read it and enjoy it deeply—it’s fun, it’s deeply knowledgable, and it’s kind of perfect.
+Buy it on Amazon.